jaerith/ChatGPTAssistedUnityDialogEditor/README.md

 Now, when the game is run within the Unity editor and the dialog is fired, we will observe the following happen:

+⚔️ Guard: "Allo, peasant.
+Hmmm...I'll let you by if you answer one of me riddles.
+Up for it, mate?"
 ![NPC Static](https://github.com/jaerith/ChatGPTAssistedUnityDialogEditor/blob/main/Screenshots/RiddleStep05.png)

+🧙‍♂️ Player: "Go ahead, gov.  I'll take that challenge."
 ![Player Static](https://github.com/jaerith/ChatGPTAssistedUnityDialogEditor/blob/main/Screenshots/RiddleStep06.png)

+And then the riddle will be dynamically provided by ChatGPT:
 ![NPC Dynamic](https://github.com/jaerith/ChatGPTAssistedUnityDialogEditor/blob/main/Screenshots/RiddleStep07.png)

 ### Keeping ChatGPT Results